RyanO97/stageBotSmash/README.md

 # Future enhancements

-enhancements to /strike and /pick to enable stage picking between users introduce database connectivity for future api and data development efforts
+enhancements to /strike and /pick to enable stage picking between users <br />
+introduce database connectivity for future api and data development efforts

 # QNA